DavG25/text-generation-webui-code_syntax_highlight/README.md

 - Uses highlight.js with the [GitHub theme](https://highlightjs.org/static/demo/#:~:text=GitHub%20Dark)
 - Supports [common](https://highlightjs.org/download/#:~:text=common) programming languages
 - Can also highlight inline code snippets
-- Provides an optional button on each code snippet to copy the code
+- Provides an optional button in each code snippet to copy code to the clipboard
 - Works in all interface modes: default, notebook, and chat
 - Automatically switches between light and dark themes to match the Web UI theme
 - Has a performance mode for minimal CPU usage